redis-developer/context-engineering-workshop/SETUP.md

 - `redis-context-engineering` running on port 6379 (Redis 8)
 - `agent-memory-server` running on port 8088

+**Important:** The Agent Memory Server requires `OPENAI_API_KEY` for long-term memory features.
+The docker-compose.yml passes this from your `.env` file.
+If you see warnings about "OpenAI API key is required", ensure your `.env` file is properly configured and restart the services.

 ### Step 3: Install Python Dependencies

 ```bash